Yahweasel/aokv/README.md

 only ever appended to.
 Instead, this is just a convenience function to set the item to `null`, as `getItem` (below) returns `null` for items that are not in the store.

+Because AOKV files are *append-only* stores, you should be mindful of how you use them.
+If you set the same key over and over again, you will take a lot of space, because the previous, discarded values are all still saved.

 To end the stream, use `await w.end()`.
 This is technically optional, as truncated AOKV files are valid, but probably useful for whatever you're using to